Mexico. The most populous Spanish-speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 You probably already know that the noun fresa literally means “strawberry”.

-In Mexico, though, it’s also an adjective to describe someone as stuck up or snooty.
+In Mexico, though, native speakers use it as an adjective to describe someone as stuck up or snooty.

 Vato means “guy” or “man”, and has a measure of respect or being impressed about it.

-However, in some situations, it also has a gang connotation and is more closely translated to “gangster.”
+However, in some situations, it also has a gang connotation and can be the Mexican slang for gangster.

 There’s some debate about whether vato is a variant of bato (fool), chivato (informant or snitch), or other indigenous words from the region.